freddieventura/vim-dan/README.md

 The project aims for the simplicity of `vim`'s functionality, aiming to extend the use **plain-text** , **syntax highlight** and **tags** navigation in a similar fashion to [vim-help-files](https://vimhelp.org/) , analogous to the usage of `filetype = help'.

+Note!!
+Since googleapidan , there is algorithm that parses each location and topic and does the Index and Link Automaticaly, all the new frameworks should follow this for simplicity.

 ## Actual usage